Oil is dangerous to the natural habitat and the wildlife around

 Prevent it is better than curing it, it can take months even

-years to clean up a large oil spill it will cost you hundreds of thousand so of
+years to clean up a large oil spill it will cost you hundreds of thousands of

 pounds.
 Here are some tips to prevent a possible oil spill: